 A Protective Order is sometimes confused with a restraining order, but the two are not the same and each serves a different purpose.
 According to Texas law, a Protective Order is designed to protect people from harm either by family members or others with whom they have a close relationship.
 A court may issue either a temporary or permanent protective order depending on the evidence and circumstances of each individual situation.

 Who Can Apply for A Protective Order

-In order to get a protective order, the victim and the person from whom the victim wants protection must have one of the following relationships:
+In order to get a protective order, the victim and the person from whom the victim wants protection must have a specific relationship including one of the following:

 • Be currently or previously married to each other.

 • Be related either by blood or marriage.
 This includes current and former in-laws.

 • Have a child together whether or not they are married or have ever lived together.